The Kiesha'ra Series: Falcondance (2005)

-2006 Wolfcry
+Wolfcry (2006)

 "Oliza Shardae Cobriana is heir to Wyvern's Court, home of the avians and serpiente, whose war with each other ended just before Oliza was born.
 But hatred is slow to die, and Oliza's serpiente suitor is found beaten in avian land.
 How can she be expected to lead a unified society if her people still cannot live peacefully together?"

 Oliza is half hawk, half cobra and can transform into a mix of both - a wyvern.
 She represents the blending of both societies, loving the avian music and simplicity and the serpiente dancers and freedom.
 She loves her home, Wyvern's Court, but it is clear that this world is still torn apart by prejudice.
 Oliza has to choose a mate, but either choice - avian or serpent - may result in civil war.
 After one of her suitors is found beaten almost to death, she realizes how far her people still have to go.
 However, before she can do anything, she is kidnapped by a group of lion mercenaries and carried far north, weeks away from her home.

 The wyvern's journey back is fraught with hardship.
 Along the way, she meets Betia, a wolf shapeshifter who helps her on her way back.
 She also stumbles upon the Obsidian guild, a group of criminals and dancers that mostly consist of the white vipers that were, long ago, banned from the serpiente lands, though the ban was lifted years ago.
 When Oliza returns to Wyvern's Court, she discovers that, while speaking with Hai, she was granted a glimpse of possible futures.
 In the futures that she ruled, Wyvern's Court was destroyed, people murdered, and Oliza realizes she cannot rule, not if she wants her home to flourish.

 Oliza puts her cousin, Salem Cobriana, on the serpiente throne and her aunt (though only two years younger than Oliza), Sive Shardae, on the avian throne.
 She then leaves with her new mate, Betia, for the Obsidian guild.

-2007 Wyvernhail
+Wyvernhail (2007)

 Narrated by em'Ecl'la'Hai, mongrel falcon, child of Anjay Cobriana and shm'Ahnmik'la'Darien.
 The book begins only moments after the end of Wolfcry.When Oliza abdicates the throne of Wyverns Court all Hai sees in her sakkri'a'she('vision of the future' in the ancient language) is fire and destruction of Wyvern's Court.
 In this final book, Hai has to fight to preserve peace and protect people of Wyvern's Court.